microsoft/api-extractor.com-website/pages/setup/configure_rollup.md

 }
 ```

-When you invoke **API Extractor**, it will now generate the **dist/my-project.d.ts** file as part of its output.
+When you invoke API Extractor, it will now generate the **dist/my-project.d.ts** file as part of its output.
 For a working example, take a look at the [build-tests/api-extractor-test-01](https://github.com/Microsoft/web-build-tools/tree/master/build-tests/api-extractor-test-01) project.

 To learn about other configuration options that control the rollups, see the [IExtractorDtsRollupConfig](https://github.com/Microsoft/web-build-tools/blob/master/apps/api-extractor/src/extractor/IExtractorConfig.ts) interface documentation.